Foundations of regular variation on topological spaces: Spaces of sequences

-Thus, $\min_{i\in I_x} |x_i|\geq \eps/m$ for all $x\in B$ and some $I_x\subset\{1,\dots,m\}$ of cardinality $k$. \end{proof}
+Thus, $\min_{i\in I_x} |x_i|\geq \eps/(2m)$ for all $x\in B$ and some $I_x\subset\{1,\dots,m\}$ of cardinality $k$. \end{proof}

 The following result shows that checking the regular variation property in $\R^\infty$ amounts to confirming it for all finite-dimensional distributions.
 This fact was mentioned in \cite[Page~298]{lin:res:roy14} for a metric exclusion ideal $\sR^\infty_\cone$ obtained by excluding a cone $\cone$, such that $\pi_m\cone$ is a closed strict subset of $\R^m$ and $\psi_m(\cone)\subset \cone$ for all $m\in\NN$.
-Below we provide an independent proof of this result, assuming only that the projection of $\cone$ are nontrivial.
+Below we provide an independent proof of this result, assuming only that the projections of $\cone$ are non-trivial.